Red-shanked douc: Conservation

 In 2000, the IUCN Red List of Threatened Species classified the red-shanked douc langur as endangered.
-In 2020, the IUCN updated their classification of the species to critically endangered due to the population’s continual decline.
+In 2020, the IUCN updated their classification of the species to critically endangered, due to the population's continual decline.
 It was also listed in the Vietnam Red Book in 2007.
-In 2019, the Vietnamese Prime Minister classified them as a high risk species that needs protection in Decree 06.
-The species is listed in CITES I which prohibits commercial international trade.
-More than half of the species has been lost in the past 30-40 years.
+In 2019, the Vietnamese prime minister classified them as a high-risk species that needs protection, in Decree 06.
+The species is listed in CITES I, which prohibits commercial international trade.
+More than half of the species has been lost in the past 30–40 years.

-The main threat for the red-shanked douc is from hunting.
-The meat is used for food, traditional medicine and for international sale or trade.
-Local people often hunt the species for consumption, pets or making glue.
+The main threat to the red-shanked douc is from hunting.
+Their meat is used for food, traditional medicine, and for international sale or trade.
+Local people often hunt the species for consumption, pets, or making glue.
 Although hunting of the species is technically illegal, it is not strictly enforced and has little effect.
-In Dong Ampham National Protected Area in Laos on the border of Vietnam, local hunters estimated that approximately 50 red-shanked doucs are killed each year.
-From 2015-2018, the Bach Ma National Park Forestry Protection department in Vietnam confiscated 13kg of red-shanked douc meat.
+In the Dong Ampham National Protected Area in Laos, on the border with Vietnam, local hunters have estimated that approximately fifty red-shanked doucs are killed each year.
+From 2015 to 2018, the Bach Ma National Park Forestry Protection department in Vietnam confiscated 13 kg of red-shanked douc meat.
 Their behavioral characteristics are believed to make the species particularly easy to hunt.
-In this region, the meat of the red-shanked douc is reported as being a favorite food.
 Vietnam has the highest hunting levels of the species.

-Their other main threats are pet trade, habitat fragmentation, creation of agricultural land and military installation.
+Their other main threats are pet trade, habitat fragmentation, creation of agricultural land, and military installations.

-With Laos having the biggest population of red-shanked doucs, the country has been marked as being the most important for conservation of the species.
-A study conducted by Camille N. Z. Coudrat et al. stated that the best approach to conserving the species is to focus on the largest populations, specifically in Laos.
-At present, there is no conservational action in Laos.
-There have been efforts to breed red-shanked doucs in captivity since the late 1960s but they are difficult to keep in zoos due to factors such as their diet and so currently, there are only 33 individuals in captivity worldwide.
+With Laos having the biggest population of red-shanked doucs, the country has been marked as being the most important for the species' conservation.
+A study conducted by Camille N. Z. Coudrat et al. stated that the best approach to conserving the monkeys is to focus on the largest populations, specifically in Laos.
+At present, there is no conservation effort in that country.
+There have been efforts to breed red-shanked doucs in captivity since the late 1960s, but they are difficult to keep in zoos due to factors such as their diet, so currently, there are only 33 individuals in captivity worldwide.

-For the population in Sơn Trà, habitat loss due to development plan poses as the biggest risk to them.
-Historically, Son Tra had a military installation and so many animals in the region were shot as practice targets.
-Currently, the red-shanked doucs in Son Tra Nature Reserve are protected by the Army, Police and Forest Protection departments of Danang and Son Tra.
+Habitat loss in Sơn Trà due to development plans poses a high risk to the monkeys.
+Historically, Sơn Trà had a military installation, so many animals in the region were shot as practice targets.
+Currently, the red-shanked doucs in Sơn Trà Nature Reserve are protected by the army, police and forest protection departments of Da Nang and Sơn Trà.